We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 DoubtUser Concern

-“My iPhone 14 won't turn on after charging it lastnight and is not responding to anything I try.
-How do I fix this?” - from Apple Community
+“My iPhone 14 won't turn on after charging it last night and is not responding to anything I try.
+How do I fix this?”

-Your iPhone won't turn on and doesn't respond when you touch it?
+Your iPhone won't turn on and doesn't respond when you touch it.
 What should you do?
-Don't worry, there are many ways you can try to fix your iPhone before getting a new one.
-In this article, we will look at the possible causes of iPhone won't turn on and 7 tips to bring your device back to life.
+Don't worry; there are many ways you can try to fix your iPhone before getting a new one.
+In this article, we will look at the possible causes of the iPhone won't turn on and 7 tips to bring your device back to life.
 Let's get started.

-Before you take steps to fix your iPhone, it's important to learn why your iPhone won't turn on.
-There can be various reasons for this iPhone failure issue.
-Usually, it might be the reason of drained battery, physical damage, or software issues.
+Before you take steps to fix your iPhone, it's important to learn why your iPhone is frozen and won't turn on.
+There can be various reasons for this issue, like drained battery, software issues, or physical damage.

-• Drained Battery: The most common reason for iPhone won't turn on could be that the battery is empty.
+• Drained Battery: The most common reason why an iPhone won't turn on could be that the battery is empty.
 In this case, all you have to do is charge your iPhone to accumulate enough power to boot up.

 • Software Issues: If you have recently updated your iPhone, tried to jailbreak the device, downloaded new apps or changed system settings, then a firmware issue could be the cause.